 Birds, Blupees, and various critters won’t respond to food no matter how hard you try.
 Here’s the complete list:

 Feeling adventurous?
-Try handing a few snacks to the unsung heroes who work tireless shifts attempting to slaughter Link with primitive weaponry.
+Try handing a few snacks to the unsung heroes, working tireless shifts, attempting to slaughter Link with primitive weaponry.

 Bokoblins and Lizalfos: